invisement-old/HFaaS/content/about.md

 ---

-# About us
+## About us
-inVisement is the first "Hedge Fund as a Service--HFaaS" to democratize the investment.
-We are thrilled to make services that has been available only to prestige Hedge Funds accessible to every investor and investment professional.
-We started with providing free, accurate, reliable market data, and give consultancy to financial firms on migrating to the cloud and Fintech world.
+inVisement is the first "Hedge Fund as a Service--HFaaS."
+We are thrilled to offer services to the public that have been only available to elite hedge funds.

->THE DATA AND SERVICES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY.

 ### Services
 - Financial Data Provider
 - Investment Advisory
 - Cloud Solutions and Big Data Management

-### Contact
+### Disclaimer
-inVisement
-100 E Boston Street, #10
-Seattle, WA 98102

-inVisement at gmail.com
+>THE DATA AND SERVICES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY.

+For general inquiry email to

+client@inVisement.com